Why Do Babies Smell Good? Science Explains

 Smell is a rogue sense.
 Sound, sight, taste, and touch filter through the thalamus, a region of the brain believed to function like a relay station, routing sensations to other sections.
 Olfactory receptors, however, bypass that and link directly to the limbic system, a brain structure associated with memory and emotion.
-It’s why a certain type of perfume makes someone think of their high school love, or that stale Miller Lite is reminiscent of senior year.
+It’s why a certain type of perfume makes someone think of their high school love, or why that stale Miller Lite is reminiscent of senior year.

 In other words, certain smells inspire an immediate, primal response in the brain.
 And that could perhaps explain why all the folks who inhaled my daughter sniffed their way to a fleeting sense of bliss.

 Smell also connects parents to kids.
-A 2009 study from PLOS One showed that newborns are instinctively drawn to chemical compounds in the breast milk of women who’d recently given birth.
+A 2009 study from PLOS One showed that newborns are instinctively drawn to chemical compounds in the breast milk of people who’d recently given birth.
 In a 1998 study, researchers found that crying infants were calmed and comforted in the presence of a gown recently worn by their mother.
 The babies also appeared happier around the mom-scented gowns.

 It seems like parents harbor a sort of olfactory connection to their children.
 Multiple studies have indicated mothers can, with surprising accuracy, recognize their children by scent.
 And a 1998 study found that 12 out of 15 mothers, as well as 11 out of 12 fathers, could correctly identify their child’s amniotic fluid.
 Mmmm.

+But it’s not just memory and association that compels people to sniff babies.
 Researchers behind a 2013 study published in Frontiers In Psychology believe that women — mothers in particular — are biologically hardwired to respond to a newborn’s scent.
 Smelling a baby appears to release dopamine, that feel-good neurotransmitter that fuels the brain’s reward center.

 For the study, researchers monitored the brain activity of 30 women who were asked to identify a variety of different scents, some of which were baby smells.
-Fifteen of the women were mothers; 15 were not.
+Fifteen of the women were mothers; fifteen were not.
 Through thermal imaging, researchers saw that baby smells lit up the reward circuits of all 30 women, but the reaction was stronger in the new mothers.